monica22schmidt/X-Team-18/proposal.md

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.
+  **Text based menu options.
+Program starts by asking the user if they want to insert, remove, or lookup an entry**</br>
+  **Insert - User is prompted for a name, department, home, work, mobile.**</br>
+  **Remove - Prompted for a name**</br>
+  **Lookup - Prompted for a name**</br>
+  **After one of the three options are executed the user is prompted to pick from the previous three choices or to exit**</br>

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.
-Hashtable - Acts as the actual phone book.
+  **Hashtable - Acts as the actual phone book.
 Has insert, lookup, and remove methods.
-Also deals with resizing and hashIndex generating.
+Also deals with resizing and hashIndex generating.**</br>
-Node - Holds the information for each phone book entry.
+  **Node - Holds the information for each phone book entry.
 Has instance variables for Name, Department, Home, Mobile, Work.
-Has mutator and accessors to allow us to use the information stored inside.
+Has mutator and accessors to allow us to use the information stored inside. **</br>

 Name each interface or class and briefly describe its function or purpose.
-Main - Acts as the user interface.
-Asks for input and calls different methods to store and organize the input.
+  **Main - Acts as the user interface.
+Asks for input and calls different methods to store and organize the input.**</br>
-HashTableADT - Outlines the different methods we will use in our hashtable implementation HashTable - Creates the functionality of the hashtable.
+  **HashTableADT - Outlines the different methods we will use in our hashtable implementation**</br>
+  **HashTable - Creates the functionality of the hashtable.
 Stores the information gathered from the phone book input.
-Acts similar to a phone book.
+Acts similar to a phone book.**</br>
-Node - hold the information for each entry into the phone book (name, department, home, cell, and work phones)
+  **Node - hold the information for each entry into the phone book (name, department, home, cell, and work phones)**</br>

 ## Edit and Submit this file and any figures referenced by this document.